IntelLabs/matsciml/matsciml/datasets/README.md

 - Commit a "development set" amount of data samples to the repository.
 This is typically around ~200 samples, and provides a straightforward way to test various stages of the pipeline, develop models offline, etc.
 - Develop unit tests as you go, testing individual dataset functionality as you develop it.

+## Integration checklist

+The following is a checklist to help guide you through the implementation of a new dataset.

+- [ ] Created submodule folder structure within `matsciml.datasets`
+- [ ] Converted existing data to LMDB format
+- [ ] Created minimal devset
+- [ ] Added devset path to `MANIFEST.in`
+- [ ] Created new dataset interface by subclassing `matsciml.datasets.base.BaseLMDBDataset`
+- [ ] Implemented unit tests for new dataset class
+- [ ] Test in minimal training loop

 ## Implementing a new dataset

 The first step in contributing a new dataset is reading the [contribution guide](../../CONTRIBUTING.md) to configure your environment and such.
 At a high level,